A DNA-based assessment of otter connectivity in the Peak District

 f) These new markers are being used to genotype the samples in triplicate to obtain a consensus DNA profile for each sample.

 g) The consensus microsatellite DNA profiles obtained for each sample will be compared to identify how many unique DNA profiles exist (and so how many different otters (of each sex) are present).
-These profiles will be compared to those obtained from otters on the river Don surrounding Sheffield to look for matches.

 We are appealing for help to find otter spraint, particularly in the Peak District.
 If you know of locations where otters are present or spraint might be found please contact Dr Deborah Dawson (firstname.lastname@example.org).